Updated May 2026

 With great northern cities to explore, some of England’s finest countryside to discover and wonderful little coastal towns to peruse, it’s no wonder that Yorkshire attracts millions of tourists each year.
-There’s no shortage of hotels, B&Bs, camping sites and holiday cottages across the region so our visitors are spoiled for choice when looking for somewhere to stay.
-Sometimes, however, it’s good to try something a little different and we’ve scoured the web for some of the most unusual places to stay in Yorkshire…
+There’s no shortage of hotels, B&Bs, campsites and holiday cottages across the region, so visitors are spoiled for choice when it comes to finding somewhere to stay.
+Sometimes, however, it’s good to try something a little different, and we’ve scoured the county for some of the most unusual places to stay in Yorkshire.

-If you’re planning a visit to God’s Own County and bored of bog-standard accommodation, check out our list of quirky hotels and unconventional self-catering options.
+If you’re planning a visit to God’s Own County and bored of bog-standard accommodation, read on for our pick of the quirkiest hotels and most unconventional self-catering options around.

 Quirky Accommodation and Unusual Places to Stay in Yorkshire…